howardjohn/pilot-load/README.md

 ## Dump

-The `startup` command impersonates a pod over XDS and dumps the resulting XDS config to files.
+The `dump` command impersonates a pod over XDS and dumps the resulting XDS config to files.
 The XDS is modified to point to the local files rather than dynamic XDS configuration.

 Example usage: